 Besides the restaurants and bars near the river, the best way to explore the beauty of Danube and Sava is to go on a cruise boat, especially if you’re here in the summertime.

-I know you may have spoken to people who have mixed feelings about Serbia.
+You may have spoken to people who have mixed feelings about Serbia.
 However, the propaganda doesn’t come even close to the real picture.
 Belgrade is not only Serbia’s capital, but the best place to experience Serbia in all aspects.
 Therefore, if you’ve been thinking of your next European destination, you should consider giving Belgrade a shot.

-Speaking from my personal experience, I have found Belgrade to be absolutely mesmerizing, and my teammates couldn’t agree more.
-The people are friendly, welcoming, and eager to meet foreigners and show them around.
+Serbian people are friendly, welcoming, and eager to meet foreigners and show them around.

 Finally, Belgrade is one of the most affordable cities in Europe, which means that you’ll be able to truly enjoy your stay, visit restaurants, experience the nightclubs, and not spend all your savings.

-It is time for you to experience Belgrade first hand and find out what is it that makes people come back over and over again.
+It is time for you to experience Belgrade firsthand and find out what it is that makes people come back over and over again.